proto4426/PissoortThesis/README.md

 # First visualisation : Shiny

-After having loaded the package in your environement, you can run :
+After having loaded the package in your environement, with one signle line of code you can run the shiny applications in your local environment :

 ### 1.)
 GEV Distribution
 Present the GEV distribution and the dependence with its parameters
 ```coffee
 runExample('GEV_distributions')
 # Be sure to have grid, gridExtra, plotly and ggplot2 already installed
 ```
+Example of what this application does :
 ![gap_test](https://github.com/proto4426/Thesis/blob/master/gapminder2.gif)